Flecs v4.0

 Test whether the current world is readonly.

-ecs_world_tecs_async_stage_new (ecs_world_t *world)
+ecs_world_tecs_stage_new (ecs_world_t *world)

-Create asynchronous stage.
+Create unmanaged stage.

-void ecs_async_stage_free (ecs_world_t *stage)
+void ecs_stage_free (ecs_world_t *stage)

-Free asynchronous stage.
+Free unmanaged stage.

 Detailed Description